Too Late: Father & Son's Regret

 The limited edition race car was still in my bag.

-I walked out of the banquet hall step by step, my footsteps light, but something in my heart felt like it was slowly flowing away—I didn't know if it was tears or blood.
+I walked out of the banquet hall step by step, my footsteps light, but something in my heart was slowly draining away—I didn't know if it was tears or blood.

-Leaving them felt like carving a piece of flesh from my heart.
+Leaving them felt like tearing a piece out of my heart.
 But staying would only mean slowly rotting away in the daily cycle of giving and being ignored.

 Last Chapters